tshuna001/Unarine_Tshiwawa_Blog/_posts/2019-11-24-Supervised-Machine-Learning:-Classification-Task-(Credit- Risk).md

 # Model evaluation

-We shall now show a confusion matrix showing the frequency of misclassifications by our classifier.
+We shall now show a `confusion matrix` showing the frequency of misclassifications by our classifier.
+We shall also look at `receiver operating characteristics (ROC)` & `area under curve (AUC)` to see the performance of each classifier accross various thresholds.

+For a perfect model, the classifier performance, has AUC = 1.
+Of course that's not achievable in real-world situations.
+So we want the classifier that will achieve AUC value as close as possible to 1.

 ### 1. Logistic Regression